<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 Saving and spending comes down to self-control.

-We compartmentalise our money into “capital” and “income,” and set self-control rules around saving and spending.
+We compartmentalise our money into “capital” and “income”, and set self-control rules around saving and spending.

 Income might include your salary, pensions, interest, and dividends.
+Capital might include houses, bonds, stocks, and other investments.

 In your self-control toolbox, you might have automatic transfers from your income such as your salary, to capital such as your retirement accounts, and automatic reinvestment of interest and dividends.

+But these tools can turn into obstacles in retirement, when income diminishes and it's time to dip into capital.
 Many of my very wealthy clients struggle initially with the boundary between income and capital, and justifying their spending.
+When self-control is weak, the desire to spend today overwhelms the desire to save for tomorrow.

 Take premier league footballers.